manvirguraya/AirlineDB-Website/README.md

 (Alternatively, you can use your own MySQL `root` credentials — just put them in `.env`.)

 ### Step 3.
 Install dependencies

+Open a terminal in the project folder and run:

 ```bash
 npm install